Fakez/microservice-test/README.md

 # microservice-test

+Two microservices, were created, one for 2 factor authentication, and another for mock consulting a MongoDB database.
+The database stores two models:
+- user (email, password)
+- great places to work (name, country)

+The mock API is used to register an user and retrieve and update great places in the database.

 # Production server
 Both mock and auth APIs are already in production.
 They were containerized via Docker and are running in an Ubuntu instance in AWS EC2.